allegheny-college-cmpsc-100-fall-2019/lab-02/README.md

 - [ ] In a terminal window, type `docker pull gatoreducator/dockagator`.
 * This will contact Docker Hub to download the GatorGrade docker `image`.
 - [ ] Type `docker images`
-* The newly-acquired image should appear in the list as `gatoreducator/dockagator`
+* The newly-acquired `image` should appear in the list as `gatoreducator/dockagator`
 - [ ] To run the GatorGrader, `cd` to the main directory of your repository and type:
 ```
-docker run -it --mount type=bind,source="$(pwd)",target="/project" --hostname GatorGrader gatoreduacator/dockagator /bin/bash
+docker -it run --mount type=bind,source="$(pwd)",target="/project" gatoreduacator/dockagator /bin/bash
 ```
 * You should now be in the GatorGrader `container`.
 - [ ] Type `gradle build` to begin setting up your assignment for grading.